 You can start offering a QSEHRA at any time throughout the year.
 Once you’ve notified your employees, they qualify for a special enrollment period (SEP) and have 60 days to get insured even if it’s not during the annual open enrollment period.

 Where it’s available

-Only US-based employers are eligible to offer a QSEHRA, but employers in all 50 states can offer a QSEHRA.
+Only employers with a presence in the US are eligible to offer a QSEHRA, but employees in all 50 states can participate.

 Why you should consider it

 If you’re offering a health benefit for the first time or wanting to transition off of a group health plan, the QSEHRA can be a great fit.
 Employees get to choose their own plans based on their specific needs and employers get to decide exactly what they can afford.

 Watch our demo to learn more about PeopleKeep’s QSEHRA software and how we make health benefits hassle-free for more than 3,000 employers.